The universe is a huge place, inconceivably vast. And it can make even the most brilliant minds feel very, very small.

 Space is not the place to put waste, as it turns pretty much anything into a high-velocity projectile capable of causing incredible damage.

-If you'll excuse the analogy, the immediate surroundings in space are kind of like Brooklyn.
-It's becoming increasingly crowded, expensive, and ultimately full of things that shouldn't be there in the first place.
-Unlike Brooklyn, however, space is full of space debris: small amounts of (basically) trash that humans have gotten in our orbit.
+Space isn't as spacious as it should be; it's full of space debris, small amounts of scrap, trash, and machinery that humans have abandoned to Earth's orbit.
 The ISS has cataloged about 500,000 of these small pieces and they hurtle around our planet at about 15,000mph.
 Or 14.17 g-force.
 Or 24,140kph.